mooseyscountrygarden.com » NZ Native Plants« Purple Flowering Hebe | Flax Fiasco »

 Many of New Zealand's much loved landscaping plants are spiky.
 The big stiff flaxes, Phormium tenax, are a natural feature of much of our land, as are the iconic Cabbage trees, or Cordylines.

 This is the plain old green variety.
-The completeflower is huge - as big as a bedroom pillow.
+The complete flower is huge - as big as a bedroom pillow.

 Cordyline Flowering in Late Spring

-The basic drab green Cordyline (which we call a Cabbage tree - nothing to do with cabbages) is a messy plant.
+The basic drab green Cordyline (which we call a Cabbage Tree - nothing to do with cabbages) is a messy plant.
 It grows a fibrous trunk, sheds its lower leaves, and can be over-appreciated by caterpillars.
 But when it is in flower - magic!
 Huge criss-cross flower-heads of cream puff out of the Cordyline's body early in December - just in time for the warm summer sunshine.

-Flax Flowers
+Phormium Flowers

 Flaxes flower in a strange, exotic way.
 Their flower-heads start off as stiff covered spears, which unfold to show an array of petals, followed quickly by gleaming seed pods.
 Some are predominately wine red and black, others yellow, others shiny green.
 These dangling ornaments are extraordinarily beautiful - and difficult to take respectable photographs of!

 The bellbirds will hopefully come and feast on the nectar.
-It's not uncommon for little field mice to scuttle up and down the stalks, something which reduces Rusty the puppy-dog to a squeaking wreck.
+It's not uncommon for little field mice to scuttle up and down the stalks, something which reduces Rusty the dog to a squeaking wreck.

 I think this is a phormium cookianum species flax.